OpenKeto/KetoMeterV01/README.md

 # KetoMeterV01

-This is a very simple test Keto Meter.
+This is a very simple Ketone Level Test Meter.

 # Hardware